Summer, once the last sweet bastion of youth, has become for many college-bound high school students just another opportunity to set themselves apart.

 When I was growing up, summers meant jobs scooping ice cream or answering phones behind a desk.
 Weekends at the beach.
 The paycheck wasn’t much, but it was a symbol of delicious freedom.
 For most of us applying to college back in the day, our summer activities were rarely fodder for an amazing college essay.

 “You need to keep the individual student in mind and see what works for them,” says Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University.
-“I like to see that students have done something with their summer, because I think that leads to a better, more well-rounded student both in and outside of the classroom.
-However, there’s nothing wrong with working at the local ice cream shop.
-Having the experience of being responsible and showing up are valuable life lessons.”
+“I like to see that students have done something with their summer, because I think that leads to a better, more well-rounded student both in and outside of the classroom.”

 If your teen needs to beef up their transcript, this could be the perfect time to take another class.
 Burying their nose in a textbook or coddling a Petri dish may not be their ideal summer, but if it helps to lighten their load during the school year and boost their GPA, the tradeoff could be worth it.